typelevel/typelevel.github.com/_posts/2015-07-30-values-never-change-types.md

 [nothing being a free lunch](http://blog.higher-order.com/blog/2014/12/21/maximally-powerful/):
-**the wide variety of values meeting any given existential type, combined with the possibility for mutation, means a sound typechecker must be very conservative about what it permits**.
+**the wide variety of values meeting any given existential type, combined with the possibility for mutation, means a sound typechecker must be very conservative about what it permits when using those values**.

 So, in this article, we’ll explore some of these type error pitfalls, see why it’s perfectly reasonable for the compilers to complain about